ventus-ag/documentation/content/products/security/firewalls.md

 {{% notice note %}}
 All VMs have a default Firewall which is applied to every VM.

-The user cannot delete default Firewall or change its Name or Description but can change its rules.
+User cannot delete default Firewall or change its Name/Description but can change its rules.

-Default Firewall allows access to the Internet from the VMs, but denies almost all access on the VMs from outside, except for objects belonging to the same default Firewall.
+Default Firewall Rules allow access to the Internet from the VMs, but deny almost all access on the VMs from outside, except for objects belonging to the same default Firewall.
 {{% /notice %}}

 **Actions** icon opens the next list of available management actions but isn't active for default Firewall: